LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Portfolio_Strategies/README.md

 ## Descriptions:
 #### Portfolio Strategies is the art and science of selecting and overseeing a group of investments such as stocks, bonds, mutual funds, and options that meet the long-term financial objectives and risk tolerance.
 Create differenty type of portfolio and invest in multiple stocks that affect during that year.
 For example, invest in stocks that have big impact during coronavirus time.
 However, it requires the ability to weigh strengths and weaknesses.
 Therefore, it involves trade-offs, from debt versus equity to domestic versus international and growth versus safety.

+## Author
+### * Tin Hang

+## 🔴 Warning: This is not financial advisor.
+Do not use this to invest or trade.
+It is for educational purpose.